AmanKumarSinhaGitHub/Live-Location/README.md

 This project is a simple web application that allows users to set their delivery location using a map interface.
 It utilizes Leaflet, an open-source JavaScript library for interactive maps, and OpenStreetMap, a collaborative mapping project.

+## Live Demo

+Click Here to see the live demo: [Link](https://amankumarsinhagithub.github.io/Live-Location/)

 ## Features

 - **Map Interface**: Users can interact with the map to set their delivery location by dragging the marker.